-- DO NOT operate a diamond chainsaw with a damaged, modified, broken, or missing side cover, bottom guard, or guard flap.
-The side cover, bottom guard, and guard flap provides protection against contact with moving parts, ejected debris, broken diamond chain, thrown water and concrete slurry. - DO NOT operate a saw with loose, missing, damaged or improperly repaired parts. - DO NOT insert a chain-based cut-off saw into a slot narrower than the diamond chain segments.
+- DO NOT operate the saw with a damaged, modified, broken, or missing side cover, bottom guard, or guard flap.
+The side cover, bottom guard, and guard flap provides protection against contact with moving parts, ejected debris, broken diamond chain, thrown water and concrete slurry. - DO NOT operate the saw with loose, missing, damaged or improperly repaired parts. - DO NOT insert the saw into a slot narrower than the diamond chain segments.
 Rapid pushback might occur.
-Reference: Most diamond segments are .225 inches (5.72 mm) wide. - DO NOT use damaged, modified or improperly repaired diamond chain. - DO NOT run a chain-based cut-off saw upside-down.
-Concrete debris can fly back into the operator's face. - DO NOT cut ductile iron pipe with a chain-based cut-off saw.
+Reference: Most diamond segments are .225 inches (5.72 mm) wide. - DO NOT use damaged, modified or improperly repaired diamond chain. - DO NOT run the saw upside-down.
+Concrete debris can fly back into the operator's face. - DO NOT cut ductile iron pipe with the saw.
 Segment loss or diamond chain breakage may occur.